zowe/docs-site/docs/user-guide/k8s-config.md

 ### 3. Create And Modify ConfigMaps and Secrets

+Similarly to running Zowe services on z/OS, you can use either `instance.env` or `zowe.yaml` to customize Zowe.
-The Kubernetes environment can re-use instance and keystore configuration from a pre-existing Zowe z/OS install (v1.24+).
+You can modify `samples/config-cm.yaml`, `samples/certificates-cm.yaml` and `samples/certificates-secret.yaml` directly.
+Or more conveniently, if you have Zowe ZSS/ZIS running on z/OS, the Kubernetes environment can re-use instance and keystore configuration from that installation (v1.25+).

 If you want to manually create, or later customize the ConfigMaps and Secrets, [read this section about customization](#customizing-or-manually-creating-configmaps-and-secrets)

-To create and modify [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/), perform the following steps:
+To create and modify [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) using the migrate configuration script, perform the following steps:

 a.
 On z/OS, run the following command: